Japan - Kansai Gaidai

 Students are offered a wide array of housing options, from homestay, to dorms, to apartments.
 Please see the KG Housing site for specific details.

-Students pay their normal State University Fee to CSU San Marcos, currently $3,298/semester.
+- Students pay their normal State University Fee to CSU San Marcos, currently $3,858/semester.
 No tuition or fees due at Kansai Gaidai University.

-Apply early.
-The programs generally fill before the closing deadlines.
+*Apply early.
+This program generally fills before the closing deadlines.

 How to Apply